DSU-DefSec/DWAYNE-INATOR-5000/README.md

                              # note: some checks do not support being anonymous.
                              # for example, anonymous ssh wouldn't test anything.
                              # so, you can use a tcp check and just name it 'ssh'.
+                             # this also will turn off reset penalties.
 easypcr = true           # allow easy password changes disableinfopage = true   # disable the "info" page on the nav header persists = false         # run in cyberconquest mode (purple team events)